WoonTheGreat/Data-Analytics-Project/README.md

 2. Movie data analytics - cleaning data, identify relation between variables using visualization such as charts and plots

+3. Loan Data analysis - Using predictive models(Decision Trees and Random Forests) to deduce whether a borrower will pay back investors on the platform Lending Club.

+4. China GDP analysis -

-3. Creating EDA app for reading CSV file, only using sweetviz by generating data and easy reading graphs. https://share.streamlit.io/woonthegreat/project1/main/woon1.py
+5. Creating EDA app for reading CSV file, only using sweetviz by generating data and easy reading graphs. https://share.streamlit.io/woonthegreat/project1/main/woon1.py

-4. Another type of eda app for reading CSV, using streamlit, pandas & matplotlib. https://share.streamlit.io/woonthegreat/project2/main/woon2.py
+6. Another type of eda app for reading CSV, using streamlit, pandas & matplotlib. https://share.streamlit.io/woonthegreat/project2/main/woon2.py

 ----